Third Party Payment Processors: The Complete Small Business Guide

 - Is my business in a high-risk category?

-Ultimately, your overall processing costs will determine whether you should sign up with a third-party processor or go all-in with your own merchant account.
+Ultimately, your overall processing costs will determine whether you should sign up with a third-party payment processor or go all-in with your own merchant account.
 As a very general rule, we usually recommend third-party processors to small businesses and merchants who are just starting out.
 In contrast, larger, more established businesses will usually save money with a traditional merchant account.

-Lastly, choosing between a third-party processor and a merchant account isn’t entirely a matter of dollars and cents.
+Lastly, choosing between a third-party payment processor and a merchant account isn’t entirely a matter of dollars and cents.
 Sometimes, it’s worth paying a little extra for things like better customer support or more fully featured software.
 While costs are always going to be important, we recommend that you consider the overall value you receive in choosing a provider.
 Good luck!